Applicature-Web3-Synergy/ngx-web3-synergy/projects/applicature/components/README.md

 # Applicature Universal Components
-This library can help you to develop Blockchain projects easily.
+This library was created and maintained by Applicature to help create a front-end on any blockchain projects for ourselves, our partners or any blockchain developer.
-For now, this library supports only Angular 13 version.
+This library supports only Angular 13 version.

 ## Documetation
 Coming soon.

-## Instaling library
+## Library installation
     npm i @applicature/styles @applicature/components

 ## How to make it works